AthenZ/athenz/ui/docs/zms-api.md

 ### Role `<RoleMeta>`

 The representation for a Role with set of members.
+The members (Array<MemberName>) field is deprecated and not used in role objects since it incorrectly lists all the members in the role without taking into account if the member is expired or possibly disabled.
+Thus, using this attribute will result in incorrect authorization checks by the client and, thus, it's no longer being populated.
+All applications must use the roleMembers field and take into account all the attributes of the member.

 ```
 {
     "type": "RoleMeta",
     "name": "Role",
-    "comment": "The representation for a Role with set of members.",
+    "comment": "The representation for a Role with set of members.
+The members (Array<MemberName>) field is deprecated and not used in role objects since it incorrectly lists all the members in the role without taking into account if the member is expired or possibly disabled.
+Thus, using this attribute will result in incorrect authorization checks by the client and, thus, it's no longer being populated.
+All applications must use the roleMembers field and take into account all the attributes of the member.",
     "fields": [
         {
             "name": "name",